danikkrapivnitskiy/test-automation-framework-java/README.md

 2. __Selenium:__ Used for UI automation testing.
 3. __Rest Assured:__ Used for API testing.
 4. __Cucumber:__ A framework for behavior-driven development.
-5. Additional technologies as: JUnit5, TestNG, SL4J and etc.
+5. Additional technologies as: JUnit5, TestNG, Extensions, Listeners, Allure, SL4J and etc.

 ### Getting Started:
 #### 1. Clone repository to your directory and navigate to project folder